When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Instructions

-4. Finish assembly: Place the other end of the hose in the collection container.
+3. Direct the steam: Place the other end of the tube into a clean collection container.

 You Might Also Like